 Another option is to turn your standard FDM printer into a multi-material 3D printer with accessory equipment.
 Devices exist that manage filament switching operations while at the same time delivering your print through a single extruder.

 What sets the concept of the Palette totally apart is that it splices and fuses sections of different filaments together.
 As such, by the time they arrive at the nozzle, the correct type of filament is being fused and deposited where it should be.
 You can combine up to four different filaments, and there seems to be no major restrictions regarding the combination of filaments made of different materials.
+When printing a multi-material object, there will be an accompanying purge block used to seamlessly switch between the two different materials.

 Seamless integration with your FDM printer is in principle possible, with some manufacturers collaborating with Mosaic Manufacturing.
 They include Raise3D, MakerGear, Robo, gCreate, MAKEiT and Dremel.
 Nevertheless, printers outside this club need not feel cast aside.
 Since operation of Palette 2 is relatively straightforward when combined with the company’s Chroma software, it can be added to any printer.